Introduction to Comparative Literature

 The Department of Comparative Literature at the University of Michigan is one of the oldest and best established centers for the study of comparative literature in the country.
 In existence since 1937, our program has become a magnet for innovative research and teaching.
 Located along the “Comp Lit Corridor” on the second floor of Tisch Hall, our department is a place where faculty and students from different departments encounter each other.
 We encourage a global perspective and an interdisciplinary approach to literary studies across linguistic, geographical, cultural, and historical boundaries.
 Embracing ancient and modern periods of world literature, the interests of our faculty and students encompass multiple languages and diverse areas in the humanities today.

 Students in Comparative Literature are actively engaged in the critical exploration of language, reading, writing, translation, critical theory, cross-cultural studies, and comparative methodologies.
 We encourage experiments in pedagogy and learning beyond disciplinary boundaries, and our undergraduate program offers flexibility for students to combine a major in Comparative Literature with Study Abroad or with majors in other departments.
 Students also have the opportunity to work with faculty across many departments, as an integral part of their studies in Comparative Literature.
-Students in Comparative Literature may choose to enhance their degrees by adding certificates of study offered by other programs, including African and African Diaspora Studies,Asian Studies, Judaic Studies, Latin American and Caribbean Studies, Latino/a Studies, LGBTQ Studies, Medieval and Early Modern Studies, Museum Studies, Russian and East European Studies, Science Technology & Society, Screen Arts and Cultures, and Women’s Studies.
+Students in Comparative Literature may choose to enhance their degrees by adding certificates of study offered by other programs, including African and African Diaspora Studies,Asian Studies, Film, Television, and Media, Judaic Studies, Latin American and Caribbean Studies, Latino/a Studies, LGBTQ Studies, Medieval and Early Modern Studies, Museum Studies, Russian, East European, and Eurasian Studies, Science Technology & Society, and Women’s Studies.

 Critical Translation Studies

 Among our faculty are award-winning translators and committed translation theorists, who think critically about translation as a movement between languages and cultures.
-Our graduate students have published translations of novels and poetry collections as well, and we regularly offer graduate courses in the history, theory, and practice of translation, including a Translation Workshop (Comp Lit 580/581) and a Seminar in Translation (Comp Lit 721).
-Our curriculum offers an opportunity for undergraduate students to learn more about literature and translation as well, in Writing World Literatures (Comp Lit 122), Great Books in World Literatures (Comp Lit 222), and Translating World Literatures (Comp Lit 322).
+Our graduate students have published translations of novels and poetry collections as well, and we regularly offer graduate courses in the history, theory, and practice of translation, including a Translation Workshop (COMPLIT 580) and a Seminar in Translation (COMPLIT 780).
+Our curriculum offers an opportunity for undergraduate students to learn more about literature and translation as well, in Writing World Literatures (COMPLIT 122), Great Books in World Literatures (COMPLIT 222), and Translating World Literatures (COMPLIT 322).

 The faculty and students of the Department question the limit of “national literature” models, both by emphasizing diversities within national entities and by attending to elements that cut across national boundaries.
-We also emphasize a comparative approach to postcolonial studies, minority cultures, and area studies, with faculty involved in African Diaspora Studies, Chinese Studies, Francophone Studies, Latin American and Caribbean Studies, Balkan Studies (including Modern Greece and Turkey), Judaic Studies, Mediterranean Studies, Near Eastern Studies, Russian and East European Studies, and South Asian Studies.
+We also emphasize a comparative approach to postcolonial studies, minority cultures, and area studies, with faculty involved in African Diaspora Studies, Chinese Studies, Francophone Studies, Latin American and Caribbean Studies, Balkan Studies (including Modern Greece and Turkey), Judaic Studies, Mediterranean Studies, Middle East Studies, Russian, East European, and Eurasian Studies, and South Asian Studies.